arkraieski/formula1data/README.md

 Thank you to Ergast for providing such an awesome API!
 I am not affiliated with Ergast.
 Please read [Ergast's terms and conditions](https://ergast.com/mrd/terms/) and make sure you do not use the package in a manner that violates these terms and conditions.

-The package can be installed as follows: install.packages("devtools") library(devtools) install_github("arkraieski/formula1data")
+The package can be installed in R as follows:

+    install.packages("devtools")
+    library(devtools)
+    install_github("arkraieski/formula1data")